-All incoming seventh grade students will be given a math placement exam.
-The math placement exam will determine if the student will be placed in Middle School Math II, Integrated Math I, or Integrated Math II.
-Returning students will be placed in the next course in the math progression if they met the math grade requirements in 6th grade.
+All incoming sixth grade students will be given a math placement exam.
+The math placement exam will determine if the student will be placed in Middle School Math I, Middle School Math II, or Integrated I. MSA's math courses are advanced compared to other schools.